What Is Mean Time between Failure (MTBF)?

-Mean Time Between Failures (MTBF) is a maintenance metric that measures the standard amount of time between expected equipment failures for an asset performing under normal operational usage.
+Mean Time between Failure (MTBF) is a maintenance metric that measures the standard amount of time between expected equipment failures for an asset performing under normal operational usage.
 Maintenance professionals use MTBF to inform equipment design, optimize preventive maintenance scheduling, and maintain reliability for their most essential pieces of equipment.

-Mean time between failures (MTBF) is the “up-time” between two failure states of a repairable system.
-Here’s an illustration:
+Mean Time Between Failure (MTBF) is the “uptime” between two failure states of a repairable system.

 MTBF is only used in conjunction with repairable assets.

 Thus, maintenance managers calculate the metric under the assumption that tangible asset failure is inevitable—the question isn’t if the machinery will break down, but when?
 The higher the MTBF, the more likely the asset will operate uninterrupted for an extended period.